 Gaucher disease is a rare, inherited disorder.
 It is a type of lipid metabolism disorder.
 If you have it, you do not have enough of an enzyme called glucocerebrosidase.
 This causes too much of a fatty substance to build up in your spleen, liver, lungs, bones and, sometimes, your brain.
 This prevents these organs from working properly.

 There are three types:

-- Type 1, the most common form, causes liver and spleen enlargement, bone pain and broken bones, and, sometimes, lung and kidney problems.
+- Type 1, the most common form, causes liver and spleen enlargement, bone pain and fractures (broken bones), and, sometimes, lung and kidney problems.
 It does not affect the brain.
 It can occur at any age.

 - Type 2, which causes severe brain damage, appears in infants.
 Most children who have it die by age 2.